AlejandroNo4/library-js/README.md

       $ cd User/Documents/ibrary-js

 - You are done!
-Now to run the project, just type:

-      $ open index.HTML

-- Optionally, you are free to open this on your text editor, typing:
+Now to open the project on your text editor, just type:

       $ code .

+- Once inside, to run the project, right-click on the index.HTML file and click on open with Live Server.

 <br/>